-Some of us are just not numbers people (including myself).
+Some of us are not numbers people (myself included).
 Although real estate investment math isn’t calculus, there are a lot of calculations involved.
 Don’t worry; we’re here to help.

 Cash On Cash Return

-The cash on cash return is a simple way of measuring the performance of a potential investment property that is quick and easy.
-It can be a good starting point for quickly filtering potential investment properties.
+The cash on cash return metric (CCR) is a simple way of measuring the performance of a potential investment property.
+It’s a good starting point for quickly filtering potential opportunities.

-It’s a great metric to determine if a property will be a good investment right off the bat and a quick, easy way to compare different properties.
-Although cash on cash return is a useful back of the napkin evaluation, there are many other essential calculations to take into consideration.
-Yup, more math.
+It’s an excellent metric to determine if a property is worthwhile and a straightforward way to compare different properties.
+Although cash on cash return is a useful back of the napkin evaluation, there are many other essential calculations to consider.

 Here are some of the key metrics we use to evaluate rental properties so you can get a better understanding of how all the math works.